eveningstar33/DatabaseWebApp/README.md

 Pooling.

 This is an application for a fictional company called **TheBuzz College**.
-You can list all of the students, you can add a new student, and you can also perform some actions on a student, like updating or deleting a student.
+You can list all of the students, you can add a new student, and you can also perform some actions on a student, like updating, deleting a student or search for a student.

 I have created the college database and student table with four fields: id, first_name, last_name and email.